zhendrikse/physics-in-python/docs/index.md

   <a href="glowscript/Raindrops.html">
     <img alt="Raindrops" src="./images/raindrops.png" title="Click to animate"/>
   </a>
-  <figcaption>There are holes in the sky.
+  <figcaption>"There are holes in the sky.
 Where the rain gets in.
 But they're ever so small.
-That's why the rain is thin &mdash; Spike Milligan.</figcaption>
+That's why the rain is thin" &mdash; Spike Milligan.</figcaption>
 </figure>

 <p><br clear="all"/></p>